dovewars/web3-demo-site/README.md

 The application relies on two environment variables:

-ACCOUNT - the account to where the Sepolia ETH will be sent.
+NEXT_PUBLIC_ACCOUNT - the account to where the Sepolia ETH will be sent.

 PASSWORD - the secret password to allow the user into the app.